 Father Ken was a father figure to many.

-Joanne Dakin Ouellette of Georgetown, South Carolina and Beverly Dakin Oliver of Wilton, Maine; nephews, Jerry Williams, David Williams, and Tod Oliver; nieces, Amy Oliver, Jeanne Greene, Julie Smith, and Deanna Brown; numerous great nieces and great nephews.
+He is survived by two sisters, Joanne Dakin Ouellette of Georgetown, South Carolina and Beverly Dakin Oliver of Wilton, Maine; nephews, Jerry Williams, David Williams, and Tod Oliver; nieces, Amy Oliver, Jeanne Greene, Julie Smith, and Deanna Brown; numerous great nieces and great nephews.

 Father Ken is preceded in death by his parents Milton and Dorothy Dakin and his brother Jerry Dakin.